Getting Started

 ollama serve

-Run that in a separate terminal before retrying model operations.
+Run that in a separate terminal before retrying PALM playground or maple doctor.

 Build failures after dependency changes